TheMonk2121/ai-dev-tasks/600_archives/deprecated-completion-summaries/500_b065-completion-summary.md

 - ✅ Step-by-step workflows for all major components

-- ✅ Monitoring and alerting procedures

-**Impact:**

-- Improved system reliability and reduced downtime
+- ✅ Monitoring and alerting procedures**Impact:**- Improved system reliability and reduced downtime

 - Systematic approach to problem-solving